FLIP/APIC Fluid Object

 These are general settings for the solver.

+Only available if 'Weak Spring' is enabled.
 This value represents how strongly the particles are pushed apart by the weak springs.

 This setting changes the viscosity of a fluid.
 With higher values the particles stick together more strongly, giving a thicker, more treacly fluid.

 Again, you can enter values higher than 100% if desired.